Photonico/Luke_Dark_Theme/README.md

 * The font  is [Fira Mono](https://github.com/mozilla/Fira).

-* The icons theme is [Monokai Pro](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode).
+* The file icons theme is [Monokai Pro](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode).

+* The extension which match brackets to be identified with colours is [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2).

 ## Acknowledgment